 Judith lives in Sydney, Australia.
 She is a founding member of the Jewish Alliance Against Domestic Violence, a voluntary organisation of women seeking to raise awareness about domestic violence and respectful relationships in the Sydney Jewish Community.
 For a number of years she has represented the NSW Jewish Community at various interfaith events.
 She is an active member of the Sydney Women’s Tefilah Group and teaches bat mitzvah students.
 Judith is interested in the intersection of Jewish law and feminism.
 She is excited to combine her professional skills and experience with Jewish learning as a student of Yeshivat Maharat.

 Amalia Haas is a Jewish environmental entrepreneur, experiential educator and organic beekeeper.
 She is a sustainability consultant and speaker on social and food justice issues, including her specialty area: bees through a Jewish lens.
 Her work was profiled in the 2010 book Kosher Nation and in GreenFaith’s Model Ethical & Sustainable Food Companies.
-Haas’ BeeHive Your Classroom transforms classrooms into hives and students into bees, complementing STEM curricula.
-Her BeeHive Your Business workshops apply hive decision-making methodologies to team building and goal-setting.
-Haas markets raw honey and plumbs Bee-Jewish connections at www.HoneyBeeJewish.com.
-With husband Adam Haas, she raises six children, ages five to nineteen, whom they hope will inherit a world that is safer and healthier for bees and humans alike.
+Haas’ BeeHive Your Classroom transforms classrooms into hives and students into bees.
+Her BeeHive Your Business workshops apply hive decision-making methodologies to team building.
+To learn more about Haas' work, or to purchase her raw honey, visit www.Bee-Awesome.com.
+Haas lives in Beachwood, Ohio, with her husband Adam Haas.
+They are proud parents of six children, ages eight to twenty-one.